Build an Automotive Grade Linux image

 You can get a list of all the available packages in the layers you have configured with

 This step will take a while.
-Building everything from scratch, it will likely take several hours.
+If you used the build mirror, it might be as little as 10-15 minutes.
+Building everything from scratch, it will likely take a few hours.

-You can now flash the image onto an SD card using the same method as described for a regular Raspberry Pi build.
-However, the exact image you’ll need will vary depending on the architecture you’re building for, but it will be located in the
+The build process creates disk images as an artefact.
+The exact image you’ll need will vary depending on the architecture you’re building for, but it will be located in the

 /tmp/deploy/images directory under your build directory.
-You can also use Etcher to write the image, or follow the normal flashing procedure for your device if applicable.
+We recommend using Etcher to write the image, or following the normal flashing procedure for your device if applicable.